sagarjha/multi-run/README.md

 ```

 ## Commands with delay ##
-multi-run provides the function _multi-run-wth-delay_, that introduces a delay between executing a command at different terminals.
+multi-run provides the function _multi-run-with-delay_, that introduces a delay between executing a command at different terminals.

 ```emacs-lisp
 (defun multi-run-with-delay (delay &rest cmd)